brandonasuncion/Arduino-Base/README.md

 # Arduino-Base
-Bare minimum for building an Arduino sketch using a Makefile
+Bare minimum for building an Arduino sketch from scratch using a Makefile on macOS.

 ## Building